decensored/contracts/README.md

 > npm run disableratecontrol

-or to do it all at once
+or to do it all at once with

 > npm run deploy-without-ratecontrol